 For toddlers who may have a more sensitive sensory system, getting messy (and not wiping/cleaning them) helps them learn to tolerate food and the eating process better.Food on the face, hands, arms and chest builds tolerance to smells, textures and sensation. #feedingtoddlers #pickyeaters Click To Tweet

-6. Have a toddler meal plan in place.
+6. Plan your toddler meal plan in advance